Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: The Control Architecture

 \item[b2)] the command signals denoted by $u_{s2i}$ in Figure~\ref{fig:scheme}, which \emph{remain local} and are combined additively with the NRF outputs $u_{fi}$, to obtain the control signals being sent to the actuators. \end{enumerate} \end{enumerate}

-\begin{remark} In terms of architecture design, it should be acknowledged that both the first and the second layers employ feedback and feedforward components.
+\begin{remark} Regarding the control architecture's design, we point out that both the first and second layers employ feedback and feedforward components.
 However, their goals and their communication-based mechanisms are completely different.
 Whereas the first layer focuses on dynamical decoupling and disturbance rejection, the second layer concerns itself with constraint satisfaction and feasibility, in the sense of robust control invariance. \end{remark}

-Since the second layer is built upon the closed-loop interconnection between the first layer and the network, it is natural to commence our discussion with the architecture and the requirements of the first layer, along with the way in which the latter interfaces with the network.
-Therefore, we defer all procedural discussions regarding the second layer (such as the standalone design algorithm) to our companion paper \cite{part2} and we denote its global command signals as $u_{s1}[k]:= ^\top$ and $u_{s2}[k]:= ^\top$, formed by concatenating the area-based command signals shown in Figure~\ref{fig:scheme}. {
+Since the second layer is built on top of the closed-loop interconnection between the first layer and the network, it is natural to begin our discussion with the architecture and requirements of the first layer, along with the manner in which the latter interfaces with the network.
+Therefore, we defer all procedural discussions regarding the second layer (such as the standalone design algorithm) to our companion paper \cite{part2}, and we denote its global command signals as $u_{s1}[k]:= ^\top$ and $u_{s2}[k]:= ^\top$, formed by concatenating the area-based command signals shown in Figure~\ref{fig:scheme}. {